Discrete-Time Dynamical Systems

 This is the evolution rule for the population.
 It states that there is a simple dependence of next period’s population on the current population.
 In this simple dynamical system, the evolution rule implies exponential growth at a constant rate \(g\).

-In the discrete-time population growth model, the population \(P_{t}\) constitutes the system state at time t.
-A state trajectory is a list of populations over time.
-From any given initial population, iteratively applying the evolution rule produces future-population projections.
-Concretely, suppose we are given a growth rate \(g\) and an initial population \(P_0\).
-Compute the population \(P_t\) by iteratively (i.e., repeatedly) multiplying by \((1+g)\).
+A discrete-time population growth model describes how the population changes from period to period (e.g., from year to year).
+The population \(P_{t}\) constitutes the system state at time \(t\).
+A state trajectory for this model is a sequence of populations over time.
+From any given initial population, repeatedly applying the evolution rule produces projections of future populations.
+Concretely, given a growth rate \(g\) and an initial population \(P_0\), compute the population \(P_t\) by iteratively (i.e., repeatedly) multiplying by \((1+g)\).
 Here are the first three iterations.

 \begin{align*} P_1 &= (1 + g) P_{0} \\ P_2 &= (1 + g) P_{1} \\ P_3 &= (1 + g) P_{2} \end{align*}